florian-beetz/bachelor-thesis/thesis.md

 ![JabRef logo](images/jabref.svg){#fig:jabref width=100px height=100px}

-JavaFX does not support the full set of features of the SVG definition, but it has support for its so called paths specifying vertices of geometric shapes.
+JavaFX does not support the full set of features of the SVG definition, but it has support for its so-called paths specifying vertices of geometric shapes.
 JabRef's logo consists of six such paths as shown in [@fig:jabref].
 The solution was to overlay the paths in order to recreate the complete image (see [@lst:logo-fxml]).